 The Canadian Dental Association recommends the assessment of infants, by a dentist, within six months of the eruption of the first tooth or by one year of age.
-The goal is to have your child visit a pediatric dentist before there is a problem with his or her teeth.
+The goal is to have your child visit a dentist before there is a problem with his or her teeth.
 In most cases, a dental exam every six months will let your child’s dentist catch small problems early.

 Here are three reasons to take your child for dental exams:

 - You can find out if the cleaning you do at home is working.

 - Your dentist can find problems right away and fix them.

 - Your child can learn that going to the dentist helps prevent problems.